-The summit of Kilimanjaro stands at 19,341 feet (5,895 meters).
-It is the highest point in all of Africa and one of the famed Seven Summits.
-Since it was first climbed in 1889 by Hans Meyer, to climb Mount Kilimanjaro has been the goal of trekkers from every continent.
-For most, to climb Kilimanjaro is to create a memory of a lifetime.
-Our Kilimanjaro expedition travels away from the crowds by climbing the Rongai Route.
+The summit of Kilimanjaro stands at 19,341 feet (5,895 meters), the highest point in all of Africa and one of the famed Seven Summits.
+Our expedition travels away from the crowds by climbing the Rongai Route.
 While somewhat longer than the busier routes, the trek is stunning.
-Beginning from the trailhead at 6,000 feet (1,829 meters) to the summit, our Kilimanjaro trek passes through every ecological zone found in East Africa.
-You begin in the rainforest, pass through alpine pines, then into grassland, alpine tundra, and eventually into the barren world of the crater itself.
-And for the first 5 days of climbing Kilimanjaro, you will see few other climbers or camps.
+As it climbs from the trailhead at 6,000 feet (1,829 meters) to the summit, it passes through every ecological zone found in this area of East Africa.
+You begin in rainforest, pass through alpine pines, then into grassland, alpine tundra, and eventually the barren world of the crater itself.
+And over the first 5 days on the mountain, you will see few other climbers or camps.

-Climbing Mount Kilimanjaro is the perfect way to experience a high-altitude peak without needing years of experience or training.
+Kilimanjaro is the perfect place to experience climbing a high-altitude peak without needing years of experience or training.
 While the days can be strenuous, our route is non-technical (there is no rock climbing, ice, snow, or ropes).
-Assisting on our Kilimanjaro climb is a stellar team of local Tanzanians acting as porters, kitchen staff, and local guides.
-Their experience and local knowledge will not only make your trip more comfortable (each day you carry only a light day pack, and the food is hearty and tasty), they will also add to your understanding of the mountain and the local people.
+We will also be assisted on our climb by a stellar team of local Tanzanians acting as porters, kitchen staff, and local guides.
+Their experience and local knowledge will not only make your trip more comfortable (each day you carry only a light day pack, and the food is hearty and tasty), they will also add to your understanding of this mountain and the local people.

-To climb Mount Kilimanjaro to the summit is a proud and attainable accomplishment.
-Our teams have over a 90% success rate on this mountain.
-Climbing Kilimanjaro and reaching the summit are only half the fun of this expedition.
-After descending the Marangu Route on the other side of the mountain, we say goodbye to our Tanzanian mountain staff and meet our safari guides and Landcruisers.
+Summiting Kilimanjaro is a proud and attainable accomplishment (our teams have over a 90% success rate on this mountain).
+The climb and summit are only half the fun of this expedition.
+After descending the Marangu Route on Kilimanjaro (on the other side of the mountain from our ascent), we say goodbye to our Tanzanian mountain staff and meet our safari guides and Landcruisers.
 Safaris in East Africa are unparalleled in the world for seeing big game and huge herds.
-For us, it is the perfect way to pamper ourselves after the Kilimanjaro trek.
-We spend three full days exploring two of Tanzania’s most famous game parks –Ngorongoro Crater and Lake Manyara.
-Nights are spent in luxury eco-lodges inside the parks, while during the day our local guides will help us find and better understand the incredible wealth of big game.
+For us, it is the perfect way to pamper ourselves after the hard work on the mountain.
+We spend three full days exploring two of Tanzania’s most famous game parks –Ngorongoro Crater and the Serengeti.
+Nights are spent in luxury eco-lodges inside the parks, while during the day our local guides will help us to find and better understand the incredible wealth of big game.
 We will see huge herds of zebra and wildebeests and also spot more solitary animals like giraffes and cheetahs.
-With three days of safari we will experience most or all of the “big five” animals – lions, leopards, rhinocerous, cape buffalo and elephants.
+With three days of safari we will experience most or all of the “big five” animals – lions, leopards, rhinoceros, cape buffalo and elephants.